eaucoin/eternalterminal-ish/README.md

 Builder Dockerfiles are located at [deployment/](deployment/).
 Supported OSes: CentOS 8, openSUSE and Ubuntu.

+For an iSH-compatible 32-bit client build, see [docs/build-ish-client.md](docs/build-ish-client.md).

 ## Reporting issues

 If you have any problems with installation or usage, please [file an issue on GitHub](https://github.com/MisterTea/EternalTerminal/issues).